mortenskoett/itu-devops-group-noname/report/chapters/202_dependencies.md

 This figure shows the dependencies of our Node.js application - the javascript code - based on the Package.json file.
 These libraries are installed by running the command "npm install".
 When deploying the code a docker container with NPM installed is used and the "npm install" command is run inside this container.
 Therefore, the machine on which the system is deployed does not need to have NPM or any of the libraries installed.

-The dependncy graph above helps get an overview of the libraries the code depends on.
+The dependency graph above helps get an overview of the libraries the code depends on.
 This overview is important when looking at the technical debt of the system.
 We can investigate these libraries and figure out the following:
 - Are these libraries updated regularly or outdated?
 - Are they well documented?
 - Are they widely used or ... ?